Prior99/hyrest/docs/tutorial-todo-store.md

 ## Loading the todos

 At application startup, the todos should be loaded.
-For this, add an asynchroneous [initialize lifecycle hook](https://tsdi.js.org/docs/en/features.html#lifecycle-methods) in which the controller's `list()` method is used to load an array of all todos.
+For this, add an asynchronous [initialize lifecycle hook](https://tsdi.js.org/docs/en/features.html#lifecycle-methods) in which the controller's `list()` method is used to load an array of all todos.
 Insert each todo instance into the map:

 ```typescript